damienbod/angular-auth-oidc-client/docs/features.md

 ## Custom parameters

-Custom parameters can be added to the auth request by adding them to the config you are calling the `withConfig(...)` method with.
+Custom parameters can be added to the auth request by adding them to the config.
 They are provided by

 ```typescript
 customParams?: {